Mrs. Lennon: Music video

 A music video for the song premiered on The Dick Cavett Show on 11 September 1971, when John Lennon and Yoko Ono were guests on the programme.
 (The video is introduced at approximately the 39:24 mark).
 Film of "Mrs. Lennon" depicting the couple walking around their Ascot mansion was included in the 1972 television film Imagine.

 Legacy and influence

-Alex Chilton utilized a section of the song's chord progression in his song "Holocaust."
+Alex Chilton incorporated part of the song's chord progression into his track "Holocaust" on Big Star's Third album.